ishlal/advent-of-code-2023/README.md

 ## Day 9:
 Seems like a fun problem!
 But also seems annoying to implement.
 Update: It was really fun, and not at all annoying to implement!
 Probably my favorite question thus far.

+## Day 10:
+Part a was moderately fun, but nothing to write home about.
+Part b is very doable without the implementation thingy because there is a clean math solution, but it's close to midnight and I've been coding for a couple hours at this point so I'm gonna sleep.